-The geographic focus for the Wallowa – Whitman Forest Collaborative is the Wallowa-Whitman National Forest (WWNF) and adjacent lands.
-Encompassing 2,392,508 acres, the WWNF lies in three states and 10 counties and is bordered in Oregon by the Umatilla and Malheur National Forests.
+The geographic focus of the Forest Collaborative is the Wallowa-Whitman National Forest (WWNF), which encompasses 2,392,508 acres and crosses three states.
+In Oregon, the WWNF is bordered by the Umatilla and Malheur National Forests.
 Forest elevation varies from 9,945 to 875 feet.

-The Wallowa-Whitman is home to four ranger districts, one national recreation area, four wilderness areas, and ten Wild and Scenic Rivers.
+The WWNF contians four ranger districts, one national recreation area, four wilderness areas, and ten Wild and Scenic Rivers.
 WWNF land area in square miles per county: Union county – 2,037, Baker County – 3,068, Wallowa County 3,146.

 To improve the social, economic, and ecological resiliency of the Wallowa-Whitman National Forest and local communities through collaboration by a diverse group of stakeholders.

-At the June 7, 2012 meeting when stakeholders agreed to form this new Forest Collaborative, an Operations Group was approved to plan and manage the Collaborative between meetings.
-The following are members of this Operations Group:
+When stakeholders agreed to form the new Forest Collaborative, they approved the creation of an Operations Group to plan and manage the Collaborative between meetings.
+These are the members of the Operations Group:

-Nick Myatt of ODFW was originally on the group but asked to step off due to scheduling conflicts - he remains a participant in the full Collaborative.
+Nick Myatt of ODFW was originally part of this group but stepped down due to scheduling conflicts.
+He remains a participant in the full Collaborative.
 Patrick Shannon assumed the position previously held by Maia Enzer of Sustainable Northwest.

 December 17, 2013 Meeting Notes